 As of each reporting date, the Company's management considers new evidence, both positive and negative, that could impact management's view with regard to future realization of deferred tax assets.
 In 2017, we increased the valuation allowance against Net Operating Losses and Credits in multiple state jurisdictions as well as foreign deferred tax assets that management believes will not be realized.
-In addition, the valuation allowance related to foreign tax credits through deduction.
+In addition, the valuation allowance related to foreign tax credits was decreased due to the realization of foreign tax credits through deduction.